JuliaFolds/data-parallelism/src/howto/faq.md

 [threading-based](https://docs.julialang.org/en/v1/manual/multi-threading/)
 (via `Base.Threads`) and
 [process-based](https://docs.julialang.org/en/v1/manual/distributed-computing/)
-(via `Distributed`) parallelism paradigms.
+(via [Distributed.jl]) parallelism paradigms.
 Each paradigm has pros and cons.
 Choosing the best option requires understanding what your program does.

-Ideally, it would be nice if you don't have to make a choice of the parallelism paradigm before start writing the program.
-Frameworks such as Transducers.jl and FLoops.jl can help you write parallel algorithm that is agnostic about the execution mechanism (multi-threading or multi-processing).
-However, the multi-processing backend of these libraries is currently limited compared to multi-threading backend.

 Multi-threading is better for processing complex and large objects whose serialization become bottleneck in multi-processing -based